Welcome to Southeast Alaska

 If your trip involves travel on the ocean, knowledge of Alaska’s tides is important.
 The tides in Alaska have wide ranges.
 There can be as much as a 20 foot difference between the high and low tides.
 Be aware of this when choosing a beach campsite, and look to camp above the high water mark.
 The large tides can also create powerful currents, especially in narrower stretches of water.
 A tide table is an essential tool for planning a water-based trip.

 For your convenience we have freezer, cooler and dry storage space for you to use while you prepare for your trip.
 Reserve your cabin at the USFS Cabin website.
 When choosing a cabin read the description of the cabin you choose carefully as each cabin has different capacities, equipment, and scenery.
 Be aware of how quickly the weather can change at these locations.
-Remember to bring extra supplies just in case the weather turns sour and you have to stay a few extra nights.
+Remember to bring extra supplies just in case the weather turns sour and you may have to stay an extra night or two.